aws-amplify/docs/docs/lib/datastore/fragments/flutter/sync/10-installPlugin.md

 DataStore's cloud synchronization uses the [API category](~/lib/graphqlapi/getting-started.md) behind the scenes.
 Therefore, the first step is to add an API plugin.

-Make sure that you declare a dependency on the DataStore plugin in your app-level pubspec.yaml:
+Make sure that you declare a dependency on the DataStore plugin in your pubspec.yaml:

 ```yaml
 TBD